redelivre/redelivre/src/wp-content/plugins/sharepress/readme.txt

 = I'm having trouble.
 Where can I get support? =

-Documentation and support for SharePress are available [here](http://fatpanda.zendesk.com).
+Documentation and support for SharePress are available [here](http://getsharepress.com/setup).

 E-mail based tech support is available to Pro customers.
 All you have to do is [buy a key](https://getsharepress.com/?utm_source=wordpress.org&utm_medium=app-store&utm_campaign=get-support).

 == Changelog ==

+= 2.2.27 =
+* Gracefully fix twitter authentication keys

+= 2.2.26 =
+* Added new support ticket system
+* Version bump: compatible with WordPress 3.8.1

 = 2.2.25 =
 * Added: Filter "sp_auto_flush_fb" for disabling Facebook cache flushing: just return false